blue-veery-gmbh/spring-rest-2-ts/README.md

 # Purpose
-spring-rest2ts-generator generates TypeScript code based on spring mvc REST controllers and object model used in HTTP requests and responses.
+spring-rest2ts-generator generates TypeScript code based on spring mvc REST controllers and data model for HTTP requests and responses.
 From model classes there are generated TypeScript interfaces and from REST controllers full working Angular services based on Observable API or plain JavaScript services based on Promises API.
 The main idea is that Spring annotations describing REST endpoints have enough information to compose HTTP request and call REST endpoints so TypeScript code could be automatically generated.
-Such generated code reduces amount of hand written code on frontend and gives type safe API to backend, changes in URL path are hidden, if there is a refactored REST endpoint, generated code will reflect these changes which will cause compile time error which safes time on testing
+Such generated code reduces amount of hand written code on frontend and gives type safe API to backend, changes in URL path are hidden, in case of REST endpoint refactoring, generated code will reflect these changes which will cause compile time error in web app which reduces time on testing

 # Basic Configuration
 ## Configuration example